The Bankrate promise

 “Earnest money is refundable under certain conditions, depending on how the contract is written,” Golden says.
 “Most contingencies in the contract — including the inspection or due diligence period, the financing and the appraisal contingencies — protect the buyer’s earnest money.”

-So, if a deal falls through due to issues with the home inspection, for example, you’ll get your earnest money back.
+So, if a deal falls through due to issues with the home inspection, for example, you’ll likely get your earnest money back.
 Here are some common contingencies that allow you to recoup your deposit:

 - Financing contingency: This applies if the mortgage lender denies your loan and you can’t obtain financing for the home purchase.